freebsd/freebsd-src/docs/UsersManual.rst

       -fno-complete-member-pointers
                               Do not require member pointer base types to be complete if they would be significant under the Microsoft ABI
       -fno-coverage-mapping   Disable code coverage analysis
+      -fno-crash-diagnostics  Disable auto-generation of preprocessed source files and a script for reproduction during a clang crash
       -fno-debug-macro        Do not emit macro debug information -fno-delayed-template-parsing
                               Disable delayed template parsing
-      -fno-sanitize-address-poison-class-member-array-new-cookie
+      -fno-sanitize-address-poison-custom-array-cookie
-                              Disable poisoning array cookies when using class member operator new[] in AddressSanitizer -fno-sanitize-address-use-after-scope
+                              Disable poisoning array cookies when using custom operator new[] in AddressSanitizer -fno-sanitize-address-use-after-scope
                               Disable use-after-scope detection in AddressSanitizer
+      -fno-sanitize-address-use-odr-indicator
+                              Disable ODR indicator globals
       -fno-sanitize-blacklist Don't use blacklist file for sanitizers -fno-sanitize-cfi-cross-dso
                               Disable control flow integrity (CFI) checks for cross-DSO calls.